AdanConstanzo/GottaTCG/README.md

-# react-ptcg
+# GottaTCG

-Front-end for pokemon tcg website.

-yarn start to start development server on port 3000.
+A deckbuidler website based on the pokemon TCG